“I Want a Raise” Now What?

-As a small business owner, you’ll often receive requests for raises from your staff.
+As a small business owner, you’ll often receive requests for a raise from your staff.
 Maybe you have employees go directly to their managers for the salary discussion, or perhaps you handle it yourself as part of an annual review.

 1. Be Ready